hallySEU/RNN-based-PyTorch/README.md

-# LSTM-based-PyTorch
+# RNN-based-PyTorch
-Implementation of LSTM based on pytorch
+Implementation of RNN based on pytorch